Are Babies Good or Evil?

 So, when babies are born, they start their life with a clean account of sins which means they are not born with a sinful record.
-But rather they are born with an inherited tendency to sin.
-If a baby is born in a Christian family and he dies, he will be raised at the resurrection to join his parents in heaven (1 Corinthians 7:14).
+But rather they are born with an inherited evil and a tendency to sin.
+If a baby is born in a Christian family and he dies, he will be raised at the resurrection to join his righteous parents in heaven.
+For he was sanctified by them (1 Corinthians 7:14).
 But if the baby lives and grows old, he will be held accountable for his own decisions.

 In His service,